Peas

 59. Sugar Snap “Lace” – A semi-leafless snap pea with moderately long string-less pods, offering reliable resistance to any lurking mildew!
 “Frail” looking pea variety, tho not in the production department!
 Only 18″ tall !
 Plants (with white flowers) produce tons of tendrils that fasten to anything in sight.
 Pods, once dried, become wrinkled and tough to shell, offering 4 to 5 seeds per.
 Best used as a fresh veggie.

-60. Sugar Snap Edible Pods – A sensational variety that can be eaten pod and all, as they are crisp, plump & delicious.
+60. Sugar Snap Edible Pods – Back for 2025!
+A sensational variety that can be eaten pod and all, as they are crisp, plump & delicious.
 Their green skin is thicker (and smooth), much like those found in the grocery store.
 Snapped like beans or shelled normally.
 They can also be used when mature too.
 Very recommended for freezing and quite nutritious.
 Plant as soon as the soil can be worked.
 Best to trellis them as they can grow quite tall and heavy.
 Make successive plantings in cool weather.Mildew resistant.
-62 days
+62 days Pkt….$3.50

 61. Sugar Snap Snow – heavy producer of the typical flattish Chinese style of green pods.
 Excellent for stir fries.
 Nice to have a heirloom that performs in this area as well as this does!